Subsidy2032/AdvPlay/README.md

 AdvPlay is in active development.
 Contributions, bug reports, and feedback are encouraged.

-See `CONTRIBUTE.md` for instructions on adding new attacks.
+See `CONTRIBUTE.md` for instructions on how to contribute.

 ## License